Ch-Bhargav/PyTools/PacketSniffer/README.md

-Sure, here's some documentation you could add to your GitHub repository for this script:

----

 ## HTTP Packet Sniffer

 This Python script utilizes the Scapy library to sniff HTTP packets on a specified network interface.
 It detects HTTP requests and extracts potential sensitive information such as usernames, passwords, and email addresses from the packet payloads.